 Project H.O.O.D.
 (PH) is partnering with the Illinois Chapter of Associated Builders and Contractors (ABC-IL) and Preservation of Affordable Housing's Woodlawn Resource Center (POAH) to enroll and train up to 20 young men and women, between the ages of 18-24, in a pre-apprenticeship training.

-Training and certification are Core and Carpentry Level 1 in a 10-week course.
-The technical training will be conducted by ABC-IL instructors while the Woodlawn Resource Center instructors provide supportive employment coaching and services.
+Training and certification are Core and Carpentry Level 1 in a 12-week course.
+The technical training will be conducted by ABC-IL instructors while the Woodlawn Resource Center instructors provide supportive employment coaching and financial services.

 According to the Illinois Department of Employment Security, construction is high demand in Cook County with over 12,000 contractors employing over 62,000 people.
 Construction, as other industrial sectors, is suffering from a huge skills gap problem.

 The goal of the program is to successfully train local residents with a desire to pursue careers in construction.
 We are also working to assist successful trainees with placement into entry level or apprenticeship positions with local construction companies.
 The trainees of the program will also learn about different career paths with the construction industry.